Kitware/CMake/Modules/readme.txt

 #
 # It even needs to paragraphs to tell you about it.
 # And it defines the following variables:
-#  VAR_COOL - this is greate isn't it?
+#  VAR_COOL - this is great isn't it?
 #  VAR_REALLY_COOL - cool right?
 #